w314/notes/javaNotes/javaBasics.md

 - Use the extends keyword to extend an abstract class.

 > What is the difference between using an instance variable and a static variable?

-#### Static Keyword

-The static keyword in Java is mainly used for memory management.
-The static keyword in Java is used to share the same variable or method of a given class.

-When a member is declared static, it can be accessed before any objects of its class are created, and without reference to any object.

-A static variable is a variable of a class that isn’t associated with an instance of a class.

-Instead, the variable belongs to the class itself.

-As a result, you can access the static variable without first creating a class instance.

-> What is the difference between calling an instance method and a static method?

-A static method is a method of a class that isn’t associated with an instance of a class.

-Instead, the method belongs to the class itself.

-As a result, you can access the static method without first creating a class instance.

 ### Interfaces